rxOred/blog/content/post/analysis/anubis/anubis.md

 if it does, it replaces the name with an empty string and append the name to the end of `str`.

-here is the list of applications that anubis targets.

 ### Remote Access